Albuquerque Monthly Meeting of the Religious Society of Friends (Quakers)

 Announcements about AMM events are made Friday afternoon on the list serve.

-If you are not on the list serve you may request to be on it by emailing: abqquaker@gmail.com.
+If you are not on the list serve you may request to be on it by emailing your name and email address to: abqquaker@gmail.com.

 To schedule a meeting or to offer an event online, email your request to: